cis3296s22/prj-04-tubot/README.md

 # How to run
 - Download the latest binary from the Release section on the right on GitHub.
-- On the command line uncompress using
+- On the command line, access the release folder using
 ```
-tar -xzf
+cd tu-bot
 ```
 - On the command line run with
 ```
-./hello
+node index.js
 ```
-- You will see Hello World! on your terminal.
+- TU Bot will give a confirmation of online status on the command line, and it will be ready to be used in your server!

 # How to contribute
 Follow this project board to know the latest status of the project: [https://trello.com/tubot2]

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296s22/tu-bot
-- Specify what branch to use for a more stable release or for cutting edge development.
+- Specify what branch to use
-- Use InteliJ 11
+- Use any JavaScript IDE (VSCode, WebStorm, etc.)
-- Specify additional library to download if needed
-- What file and target to compile and run.
+- Create .env file and store personal bot token (use .env.example)
-- What is expected to happen when the app start.
+- Run bot using 'node index.js' in command line to start bot.